By Caroline Hill – Students’ Union Presidential Candidate

-I am Caroline a 3rd year BSc Software Development student currently running for the position of President at Anglia Ruskin University (ARU).
+I am Caroline a third-year Software Development student currently running for the position of President at Anglia Ruskin University (ARU).
 I am a driven, passionate and sympathetic person with an ageing sympathetic ear.

 I am an approachable friendly happy go lucky person who is really enjoying their time at Anglia Ruskin as an undergraduate.
 I would like to make sure that all students attending the university feel the same.
 I am really keen to meet and engage with new students on a day to day basis to ensure this.
 I fully understand the realities of student life how challenging and rewarding it can be.
 As a person who also Identity’s as LQBTQ, I understand these challenges too.